PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Digital Transformation/Professional writing 1.md

 ### 1. Introduction

-Today we will begin with developing  writing skills which are crucial for writing professional reports within AI and Data Management field.
+Today we will begin with developing writing skills that are crucial for writing professional reports within AI and Data Management field.
 After acquiring this knowledge, you will be able to write an informative, readable report.
 By the end of today, we expect you to complete all the readings and complete the quizzes.
 It will help you to prepare for the final assignment and ILO 6.

 If you have questions or issues regarding the course material, please fill out the 'Ask me Anything?' [form](https://adsai.buas.nl/Contact%20Us/AskMeAnything.html).
 A member of our teaching staff will respond as soon as possible.